Admidio/admidio/README.md

 it’s possible to reflect the structure and permissions of your organization.
 You can create an individual profile for your members by adding or removing fields.
-Additional to these functions the system contains several modules like member lists, event manager, guestbook, photo album or download area.
+Additional to these functions the system contains several modules like member lists, event manager, guestbook, photo album or a documents & files area.

 ## Table of contents